Cycling: Bernal tipped for greatness by five-time Tour winner Hinault

 "There are days when small teams will try and win a stage, which can be distracting.
 You need to know how much to give and how much not to give so as not to lose out in the big picture."

-Hinault said that wearing the yellow jersey, which he did on 76 days, could also be a distraction.
+Hinault said that wearing the race leader's yellow jersey, which he did for 76 days, could also be a distraction.

 "It doesn't change much, but you become the one who everyone wants to shoot down," he explained.